Yelp: Private company (2009–2012)

 Yelp introduced a site for the United Kingdom in January 2009 and one for Canada that August.
 The first non-English Yelp site was introduced in France in 2010; users had the option to read and write content in French or English.
 From 2010 to 2011, Yelp launched several more sites, in Austria, Germany, Spain, and the Netherlands.
 International website traffic doubled during the same time period.
 An Australian website went live in November 2011.
 It was supported through a partnership with Telstra, which provided one million initial business listings, and was initially glitchy.
-Yelp had a presence in 20 countries by the end of 2012, including Turkey and Denmark.
+By the end of 2012, Yelp was publishing reviews for establishments in 20 countries, including Turkey and Denmark.
 Yelp's first site in Asia was introduced in September 2012 in Singapore, which was followed by Japan in 2014.

 In December 2009, Google entered into negotiations with Yelp to acquire the company, but the two parties failed to reach an agreement.
 According to The New York Times, Google offered about $500 million, but the deal fell through after Yahoo offered $1 billion.
 TechCrunch reported that Google refused to match Yahoo's offer.
 Both offers were later abandoned following a disagreement between Yelp's management and board of directors about the offers.
 In June 2015, Yelp published a study alleging Google was altering search results to benefit its own online services.

 Yelp began a service called Yelp Deals in April 2011, but by August it cut back on Deals due to increased competition and market saturation.
 That September, the Federal Trade Commission investigated Yelp's allegations that Google was using Yelp web content without authorization and that Google's search algorithms favored Google Places over similar services provided by Yelp.
-In a January 2014 agreement, Google was not subject to anti-trust litigation from the FTC, but did have to allow services like Yelp the ability to opt out of having their data scraped and used on Google's websites.
+In order to avoid an FTC anti-trust lawsuit, in January 2014, Google agreed to allow services like Yelp the ability to opt out of having their data scraped and used on Google's websites.